-When describing any 'best-of' tour of the Dominican Republic, you simply have to begin with the beaches: they catch your eye from the first moment the island comes into view: a tempting rim of shimmering white and yellow flecked by the emerald of palm trees and kissed by the turquoise of the water in the very embodiment of a Caribbean dream.
+When describing any 'best of' tour of the Dominican Republic, you simply have to begin with the beaches: they catch your eye from the first moment the island comes into view: a tempting rim of shimmering white and yellow flecked by the emerald of palm trees and kissed by the turquoise of the water in the very embodiment of a Caribbean dream.

 The big resorts in the east, like Punta Cana and Bávaro, grab the headlines and sport the drop-dead gorgeous beaches with the facilities to match: together they constitute the largest concentration of all-inclusive hotels in the entire Caribbean.

-Just north of here, off the Samaná peninsula, is Punta Cana/Bávaro's very antithesis: the delightful and comparatively crowd-free Cayo Levantado, with few facilities but plenty of quiet, tropical forest-backed beaches.
+Just north of here, off the Samaná Peninsula is Punta Cana/Bávaro's very antithesis: the delightful and comparatively crowd-free Cayo Levantado, with few facilities but plenty of quiet, tropical forest-backed beaches.

-The north side of the peninsula also secretes (although it's not that secret these days) the beguiling apostrophe of sand known as Playa Rincón, a beach that gets increasing mentions in 'top beaches in the Caribbean' lists and is well-deserving of the complement.
+The north side of the peninsula also secretes (although it's not that secret these days) the beguiling apostrophe of sand known as Playa Rincón, a beach that gets increasing mentions in 'top beaches in the Caribbean' lists and is well-deserving of the compliment.

 If being becalmed on a beach is less your thing than scouting out the sands as a potential activity launch pad, then the chilled-out town of Cabarete, on the north coast, should rank amongst your holiday stop-offs.
 All water sports from surfing to kayaking are possible.

-The zona cultural is Unesco listed and well worth a stroll either side of a beach-side cocktail, focused around the oldest cathedral, Santa María la Menor, and the showcase square of Plaza Mayor, the centre for 32 streets' worth of perfectly preserved 500-year-old buildings.
+The Zona Cultural is UNESCO-listed and well worth a stroll either side of a beach-side cocktail, focused around the oldest cathedral, Santa María la Menor, and the showcase square of Plaza Mayor, the centre for 32 streets' worth of perfectly preserved 500-year-old buildings.

-The fact that it is also a lived-in sector of the city - full of apartments, cafes, bars and shops - ensures this is far more than just a museum, and one of the best ways to experience the Dominican Republic's past.
+The fact that it is also a lived-in sector of the city, full of apartments, cafés, bars and shops, ensures this is far more than just a museum, and one of the best ways to experience the Dominican Republic's past.